-3 Accounting Policies
+2 Accounting Policies

 The Collection Fund Income and Expenditure Account is prepared on an accruals basis and complies with appropriate regulations and the Code of Practice on Local Authority Accounting.
 The transactions of the Collection Fund are wholly prescribed by legislation.

-The year-end surplus or deficit on the Collection Fund is apportioned between the relevant interested parties.
+The year end surplus or deficit on the Collection Fund, when attributable to the council tax system, is apportioned between the Royal Borough and the GLA.